 The Child Health Task Force is a network of global and country-based organizations and individuals working to design and implement child health programs that take a life-course approach.
 Created in 2017, the Task Force aims to generate and share evidence on how to implement equitable, comprehensive, and integrated programs that will translate into better outcomes for children.
 As a learning community, the Task Force facilitates learning and sharing, provides countries and child health stakeholders with access to a pool of technical experts, tested implementation tools, approaches, and engages members to translate knowledge into better practices.

-To date, the Child Health Task Force is comprised of over 460 individuals representing donors, governments, and implementing partners at global and country levels.
-Members of the Task Force work together in ten subgroups addressing various elements of children health programming such as, implementation science, monitoring and evaluation, financing and resource planning, commodities and supplies, and fostering multi-sectoral linkages with nutrition, emergencies, and humanitarian response.
+To date, the Child Health Task Force is comprised of over 900 individuals representing donors, governments, and implementing partners at global and country levels.
+Members of the Task Force work together in 10 subgroups addressing various elements of children health programming such as, implementation science, monitoring and evaluation, commodities and supplies, and fostering multi-sectoral linkages with nutrition, emergencies, and humanitarian response.
 Through the subgroups, members work towards achieving their objectives by advocating, coordinating, and providing technical support to countries to implement programs.